lmu-osc/Introduction-RStudio-Git-GitHub/github_sync.md

 ![](./assets/git_origin.png)

-Confirm that the project has been uploaded to your git profile.
+Confirm that the project has been uploaded to your GitHub profile.

 ***